dieterich-lab/ImmunOMICS/README.md

 # activate the new Conda environment
 conda activate severityPred_env
 ```
 All commands needed to reproduce results with conda solution are presented in `job.sh`.
+Make sure to set paths in the config file before you run the commands.

 Reproducibility: Docker
 -----------------------